fesacor/python-courses/lynda-advanced-python/README.md

 > If I try to access a key that doesn't exist, the key is created with the default value.

 A `type` must be passed as an argument.
 It specifyes the type of the default values.
 This can be replaced by a `lambda` which sets the default value.

+### Counters

+Creates a dictionary with a count for each key.

+Use `update()` to add new entries to an existing counter.

+Use `most_common()` to get the most common entries and their respective counts.

+Use `subtract()` to remove entries from an existing counter.

+Use `&` to get the intersection between two counters.